top of page

 “Every person in your company is a vector.
 Your progress is determined by the sum of all vectors.” – Elon Musk

 Sustainable growth is essential for your startup.
 Whether you’ve signed up your first three customers or your first three hundred, you’ll eventually get to a point where you feel it’s time to hire your first sales reps to keep the momentum going.
 It’s a daunting thought for many founders.
-If you are doing research on how to hire sales reps for a startup, there are a number of questions and considerations that are probably on your mind.
+If you are doing research on how to hire sales reps for a startup, there are a number of questions and considerations that are probably on your mind:

-What should you look for?
-How many people should you hire?
-How do you know if you’ll get it right?
-These are all questions that can keep you awake at night.
+These are all questions that can keep founders awake at night.
 If you’re a startup with limited capital, you can’t afford to make mistakes.

 Tips when researching how to hire sales reps for a startup